llandsmeer/inkvt/README.md

 # Todo

- - I just got really strange errors about wrong `GLIBCXX_3.4` versions?
-I fixed it with `-static` but now the binary is 13Mb.
-I think its due to std::allocator via std::string/std::stringstream?
- - Implement `vterm` callback `moverect`
- - Implement `vterm` callback `movecursor`
  - Make it runnable from KFMon and KOReader.
 I'm thinking, reading `/proc/*/fd` for processes that are reading `/dev/input/event*`, `SIGSTOP`-ing them and using `tracexec` to ungrab and drain their evdev devices.
 Or maybe even temporary close the file.
    This would also mean that I have to catch all signals/segv and handle them gracefully.
    Or just copy the setup scripts from KOReader.
  - Add hideable touchscreen keyboard / settings bar
- - Lock: detect if inkvt is already running and fail if so.
-   Executing `evdev2serial` and then running `./vterm.xarm` usually results in inkvt starting twice, because the keypresses that start it are also send to inkvt over serial...
- - Get Ctrl-<KEY> escape sequences working for keys other than standard printable ascii.
-   [This](https://invisible-island.net/xterm/ctlseqs/ctlseqs.html) might be of help.
  - Connect an actual hardware keyboard.
-Simplest solution would be putting a Raspberry Pi between the keyboard and kobo and running `build/evdev2serial.x86`, compiled on the Raspberry I think.
- - Detect `pty(7)` slave `sh` exit.
- - Disable stdin printing while `build/vterm.x86` runs.
-Probably just `noecho`.
-   Currently linux console and inkvt fight over the framebuffer.
-   Maybe limit stdout/stderr too/move printfs to something that that be configured to output to the framebuffer.
- - Handle screen rotation
  - Implement `vterm` callback `settermprop`
- - Switch to vectorized font.
+ - Far future: switch to vectorized font.
+Only for ligatures :).
+   Terminus is fine for now.
    Preferable something typewriter like.
 And include the file as a raw file in the output binary s.t. everything stays in 1 file.

 # Tracexec